nhsd-a2si/docs-uec-appts/_pages/scope/ucs_booking.md

 * Booking Consumer **must** generate tokens to adhere to the above
 * Booking Providers **must** validate Consumer tokens in line with the documentation

 ## Error Handling

 * Consumers and Providers **must** adhere the <a href="er_overview.html" target="_blank">error handling guidance</a>
+*	Sufficient information around errors encountered **must** be persisted to support the reporting requirements